 Tax - Shipping - Returns

-All Non-UK orders are Tax Free.
-20% VAT will be deducted at checkout before you confirm your order.
+Non-UK orders are Tax Free.
+VAT will be deducted at checkout before you confirm your order.

 Orders are despatched using the Royal Mail ‘Track & Sign for’ service.
 We may occasionally use an alternative shipping courier.
 When your order has been despatched you will receive an email to confirm this with tracking details.